 What do you do if you are hit by the running bug and there isn’t a sports complex or running tracks nearby?

-Well, I found out that one can make do with very little, you can start jogging around the blocks or along the roads but I discovered a “tiny” little secret in nearby Punggol – an empty field tucked away not too far from Punggol Plaza (Kou Fu food court).
+Well, I found out that one can make do with very little.
+You can start jogging around residential blocks or along the roads but I discovered a “tiny” little secret in nearby Punggol – an empty field tucked away not too far from Punggol Plaza (Kou Fu food court).

 So what’s so special about a plain old concrete walkway with an empty field in the middle?